+To study the FTOF response we simulated the interactions of electrons in the scintillators under special conditions.
 The gemc code was run for electrons at momenta that covered the range expected for quasielastic events in that panel.
-Each electron struck one of the strips perpendicular to the plane of the panel.
-All of the other CLAS12 components between the target and the FTOF panel were removed in the simulation so those components would not alter the properties of the electrons striking the panel.
+Each electron was given a direction with a polar angle $\theta_e = 25^{\circ}$ so it struck one of the strips perpendicular to the plane of the panel.
+Choosing this direction makes interpreting the results simpler because the sample of events is uniform (except for the different electron momenta) and there are no edge effects (all of the electrons strike the FTOF far from the FTOF edges).
+The other CLAS12 components between the target and the FTOF panel were removed in the simulation so those components would not alter the properties of the electrons striking the panel.
 The CLAS12 magnetic field was also turned off.
-The gemc command is shown below.

-''' gemc -USE_QT=0 -OUTPUT=p1a.gcard -N=500000 -PRINT_EVENT=20000 -HALL_MATERIAL=Vacuum -gcard=$GCARD -USE_PHYSICSL=gemc -BEAM_P="e-, 9.25GeV, 25deg, 0deg" -SPREAD_P="0.0GeV, 0deg, 0deg" -LUMI_EVENT="0,0ns,2ns" -N0_FIELD=all '''

-The energy deposited for electrons in the P1A scintillator panel is shown in Figures 4-5 for electron momenta of 9.25 GeV/c and 3.5 GeV/c respectively.
-The left-hand panel of Fig. 4 shows the distribution of $E{dep}$ for all particles that deposit any energy in the scintillator (black curve largely obscured by the other histograms).
-Electrons were simulated of momentum 9.25 - GeV, incident at one point near the center of the scintillator, and normal to the surface.
-The spectra in Fig. 4 are for all particles, but nearly all (98%) are electrons.
+This feature insures the electrons strike the face of the FTOF at a perpendicular angle.
+We analyzed the results using the just the hit information generated by gemc so we did not use the track reconstruction code Socrat [3] in this portion of the study.
+The gemc command is gemc -gcard=p1a.gcard where the contents of the input file pla.gcard are described in Appendix A. The energy deposited for electrons in the P1A scintillator panel is shown in Figures 4-5 for electron momenta of 9.25 GeV/c and 3.5 GeV/c respectively.
+These momenta are at the upper and lower limits of the QE momentum range we expect to observe in the P1A scintillator.
+The left-hand panel of Fig. 4 shows the distribution of energy deposited in the scintillator all (98%) are electrons.
 The peak created by minimum-ionizing particles (MIPs) is visible at $E{dep} \approx 9$ MeV.
-This is the expected position since MIPs deposit about 2 MeV of energy per cm of scintillator material.
+This peak is at the expected position since MIPs deposit about 2 MeV of energy per cm of scintillator material and panel P1A is 5 cm thick.
 There is also a significant number of events at energies below the MIP peak.